ramachandran-lab/ML-MAGES/README.md

 # ML-MAGES
 Last Updated: 9/29/2025

-This folder contains example data and code for __*ML-MAGES*: A machine learning framework for multivariate genetic association analyses with genes and effect size shrinkage__
+This repository provides the *Supplemental Code* files for the manuscript __ML-MAGES Enables Multivariate Genetic Association Analyses with Genes and Effect Size Shrinkage__.
+It contains example data and scripts for running the method ***ML-MAGES***.

 ## Requirements